Why We Love It

 More than half of flooring technicians are self-employed, and their success is dependent on how well the business is doing.
 Others work for large private companies in construction and floor manufacturing as part of the building contractors’ industry.

-Can I Become a Laminate & Vinyl Floor Installer?
+How To Become a Laminate & Vinyl Floor Installer

 Laminate & Vinyl Floor Installer Salary Data